 At First Personal Injury. we have has built up a reputation across the United Kingdom for our approach to accident and personal injury claims.
-Working with individuals and their loved ones who have suffered a head injury, we continually exceed our clients’ expectations.
+Over the last 25 years, we have worked with individuals and their loved ones who have suffered a head injury and continually exceed our client’s expectations.

 Whether your relative has sustained a traumatic brain injury or you have suffered a minor head injury at work, our expert solicitors can help you.